 5 The Food

 It would drive me crazy if I’d have to spend my precious vacation time by trying to find a gluten-, dairy-, sugar-, meat- and funfree restaurant.
 I love food.
-Sonic, Wendy’s, fries animal style at Denny’s, Panda… you name it.
+Sonic, Wendy’s, fries animal style at In & Out, Panda… you name it.
 Peanutbuttercups, Hershey’s Chocolate, Wawa-Coffee and Snyder Pretzels; my taste is simple (but good).
 If you travel with a loved one do not underestimate the romance a slice of Domino’s Pizza (eaten in the bed) holds.

 6 The Itinerary